JULIAN M C SCOTT ARTIST

 Howard Gardens Gallery, Cardiff.

-The Old Leadworks pop-up Gallery space: A3-Artery Artists Artworx at the Leadworks, Bristol.
+Leadworks Pop-up space.
+Bristol.
+A3-Artery Artists Artworx at the Leadworks,

 John Street Gallery, Stroud.